 - Difficulty addressing triggers

-If you relapse, you are more susceptible to overdosing.
+If you relapse, you are more susceptible to overdose.
 A dose of heroin you once used regularly may now be fatal.

 A heroin overdose happens when a person uses enough of the drug to produce a life-threatening reaction or death.
 Heroin overdoses have increased in recent years.
 Overdose deaths doubled between 2010 and 2012.
 When a person overdoses, their breathing slows or stops.
 This decreases the amount of oxygen that reaches the brain.
 This can have short- and long-term mental effects as well as effects on the nervous system, including permanent brain damage.